juce-framework/JUCE/docs/CMake API.md

   - The text your app will display when it requests camera permissions.

 - `BLUETOOTH_PERMISSION_ENABLED`
   - May be either TRUE or FALSE.
-Adds the appropriate entries to an iOS app's Info.plist.
+Adds the appropriate entries to an app's Info.plist.

 - `BLUETOOTH_PERMISSION_TEXT`
-  - The text your iOS app will display when it requests bluetooth permissions.
+  - The text your app will display when it requests bluetooth permissions.

 - `SEND_APPLE_EVENTS_PERMISSION_ENABLED`
   - May be either TRUE or FALSE.
 Enable this to allow your app to send Apple events.